NBA Brings Supermarkets to the Forefront; Helps Businesses Set up 350+ Supermarkets across India in the Post-pandemic World - www.lokmattimes.com

 NBA is a supermarket consulting firm that helps businesses plan and design supermarkets across the country and abroad.
 From preparing the venue’s layout, giving inputs on the packaging, and selecting products to create a suitable category, product, and margin mix, NBA provides end-to-end assistance to businesses in setting up supermarkets.
 The firm aims to help supermarkets create their niche in a highly competitive industry and provide the best shopping experience to visitors.

-Not long after establishing the NBA, Gulshan was joined by Dr Parimal Gupte, who handled the firm's business scalability and strategic aspects.
-Having a PhD in Mythology and Culture, Dr Parimal coaches the NBA team in dealing with clients and creating scalable strategies for the company.
-The ideal partnership between Gulshan and Dr Parimal ensures the holistic growth of NBA and its services.
+Not long after establishing the NBA, Mr. Gulshan was joined by Dr. Parimal Gupte, who handled the firm’s business scalability and strategic aspects.
+Having a PhD in Mythology and Culture, Dr. Parimal coaches the NBA team in dealing with clients and creating scalable strategies for the company.
+The ideal partnership between Mr. Gulshan and Dr. Parimal ensures the holistic growth of the NBA and its services.

 Supermarkets today are much larger, sport more elaborate designs, and are made up of multiple categories.
 After grocery and FMCG, clothing is the biggest supermarket category pioneered by businesses across India.
 Despite the presence of online stores, loyalists still flock to their favourite clothing brands’ supermarket stores and showrooms to shop for their latest collections.